-I found one of Anna Charlier’s music scores last year when I was cataloguing a whole collection of scores that had been donated by the music department.
-On Friday, discovered another one, which must have been in the library a long time judging from its barcode and the state of its catalogue record – I found it when I was checking for records that needed tidying up.
+I found one of Anna Charlier’s music scores last year when I was doing some re-cataloguing of stock.
+On Friday, I discovered another one, which must have been in the library a long time judging from its barcode and the state of its catalogue record – I found it when I was checking for records that needed tidying up.

 But, you may well ask, who is Anna Charlier and why do we have some of her piano scores?
 Anna Charlier was most famous for being the fiancee of Nils Strindberg, a Swedish photographer who was part of an ill-fated hot-air balloon expedition to try to reach the North Pole in 1897.
 According to Wikipedia (which I know isn’t always the best source, but it has the most information about Anna I could find at the moment) Anna played the piano and Nils played the violin.
 After Nils and his colleagues were presumed dead (although the remains of the expedition weren’t discovered until 1930) Anna emigrated to America, and, despite the fact that she never got over Nils’ death, married a Mr Gilbert Hawtrey.
 They moved to England in 1914.